by Nils Osmar – Updated May 24, 2022 – Medical Disclaimer

 - Having a strong, well-functioning immune system.
 I used to catch colds and flu bugs; I almost never do anymore.

 - Having smooth unwrinkled skin with good resilience and elasticity.

 - Having good eyesight.

 - More about my goals

-We know how to extend both lifespan and health-span in animals, using dietary and other lifestyle interventions.
-There’s evidence that at least some of the same principles may work in human beings.
-The most important aspects are:
+We know how to extend both lifespan and health-span in animals.
+There’s evidence that many or all of the same principles may work in human beings.
+These form the heart of my current protocol.
+The most important things to focus on, in my opinion, are: